e271828e/Flight.jl/docs/notes/design/framework_spec.md

 becoming load-bearing.
 Redundancy between declarations and function bodies is accepted deliberately, under one non-negotiable condition: **every inconsistency fails loudly**, at build time where possible, at first execution otherwise.
+The door stays open for the declaration layer specifically: a macro generating the well-known declarations — the `where {T <: Real}` ceremony of a continuous `output_types` ([§11.2](#112-the-declaration-inventory)) being the obvious candidate — is admissible sugar *on top of* the plain-Julia forms, never a replacement for them and never required to author a component (row 166).
+Every rule in this part is stated over the generated methods, so a macro that lowers to them adds convenience and no semantics.

 **Namespace and extension.** The declarations and stage functions are **extended, not called**: authoring a component means adding methods to